AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 wickedness.\" Thus \"everlasting\" punishment will end in salvation, according to one of the greatest of the fathers of the Fourth Century.

+### Gregory's Language.

-In his \"Sermo Catecheticus Magnus,\" a work of forty chapters, for the teaching of theological learners, written to show the harmony of Christianity with the instincts of the human heart, he asserts \"the annihilation of evil, the restitution of all things, and the final
+In his *Sermo Catecheticus Magnus*, a work of forty chapters, for the teaching of theological learners, written to show the harmony of Christianity with the instincts of the human heart, he asserts \"the annihilation of evil, the restitution of all things, and the final